 A small island off the coast makes it to the list of Malacca attractions for its tranquil setting away from the bustle of city life.
 Popular amongst both locals and tourists, Pulau Upeh is also the breeding site for the endangered Hawksbills turtle.
 Visitors can catch a glimpse of their nesting on the beach during March-June.

 Now that you know all about the gem called Malacca, do that Malaysian Vacation and share your offbeat experience with the world.
+This places will provide you with a unique and awesome experience on your trip.

 Looking To Book An International Holiday?